saifobeidat/saifobeidat.com/content/blog/article.md

 ::

 `useFetch` is not meant to be used in pinia stores, mainly it should be called in inside `<script setup></script>` where it can automaticlly stores the API response data into your Vue component, and it makes sure the component's data is transferred from server to client.

-This means, if we're going to use the `useFetch` we won't use our Pinia action `fetchData` to do the API.
-Instead we will use the `useFetch` directly in our `home.vue` page, then use the result directly.

 <!-- prettier-ignore -->
 ```vue [pages/home.vue]